 Have questions or interested in booking your field trip today?
 Contact Sue Mendenhall, Luther Springs Program Director at (727) 415-9887.

-A study of aquatic life and how it fits into the web.
-Introduces students to the life of a lake, life in and surrounding the lake and the needs and uses of the lake to the ecosystem.
-Physical factors observed will include water temperature, turbidity, pH, and test for other substances present.
+A study of the aquatic life that introduces students to the life-cycle in and surrounding the lake.
+Study what the needs and uses of the lake to the ecosystem.
+Physical factors observed will include water temperature, turbidity, pH testing, and testing for other substances that are present.
 Collect and identify plants and animal life in the lake and along the shore.

 Learn the skill of finding your way in the out-of-doors with a compass (pace and taking bearings).
 Utilizing several courses, students will put this knowledge to use in the fields/forests of Luther Springs.